Nigel Jarrett was at St David’s Hall, Cardiff, to hear Vladimir Ashkenazy and the Philharmonia Orchestra perform Sibelius and Brahms.

 Vladimir Ashkenazy and the Philharmonia Orchestra have been together for decades.
 He’s almost twenty years into his conductor-laureateship and the connection goes back even farther, to the time when he was one of the world’s greatest pianists.
 Moreover, he has enjoyed a forty-year association with the Decca recording company as both pianist and conductor.
 In the latter guise he’s almost as revered as he was as a pianist.
 With Decca and the Philharmonia he recorded all the Sibelius symphonies between 1979 and 1984, so any performance by the team of any one of them today is an event.
 Of course, it’s a different Ashkenazy and a different Philharmonia, the former older and wiser – but no less sprightly – the latter replete with new faces but still maintaining the orchestra’s aristocratic status.

 A conductor’s frequent appearances with an orchestra might raise the possibility of routine performance.
-We never get that with Ashkenazy.
+We never get that with Ashkenazy and the Philharmonia.
 The sheer lustre of sound and almost geographical panorama he drew from his musicians for the Sibelius Second Symphony at this concert were breathtaking.
 Very much a mercurial, impish figure, he must feel at home with what appears to be a symphony of fragments while knowing that it’s his job to make sense of them and their inter-relationships.
 But Ashkenazy is wedded to the Romantic repertory, and the symphony is lyrical romanticism at its most unpredicated, the fragmentation seeming to allude to excitable states that constantly give way to each other.
 He allowed the orchestra to dwell on these for their own sake with tempi that permitted no urging.
 Throughout, but having convincingly joined up the bits and snatches of the first movement , he made sure that salient points were heard: that bassoon (Meyrick Alexander) in the slow movement, for example, which seems to be finally delivering what was hitherto lacking in terms of a melody but turns out to be nothing more or less than further slivers and shards.
 He urged the orchestra on in its attempts to create a whole out of the parts, only to be subverted by even more motivic fragments.
 In other words, he was alert to the music’s contradictions.

 Things are slow to get going in the Scherzo, too, where the development might lead the listener to expect a fully-blown tune; instead, the oboe (Tim Rundle) knocks out a repeated note.
 The development might have formally concluded and therefore allowed for a pause between scherzo and finale but again Sibelius undermines it.
 When melody does assert itself completely in the latter it is not a melody as we know it but a further series of repetitions.
 The big climactic moment came at us like a tidal wave, as though Ashkenazy wanted it to stand for the preceding discontinuity, in which any wave hit the groins, as it were.
 It was stirring stuff and a conclusion as perhaps only an orchestra and a conductor familiar with the work’s structural oddities could have argued convincingly, having been at such pains to make the odd sound as though it wanted to be no such thing.